 It is good for your heart and possesses good antioxidants.
-It is not only an anti-depressant but also a mood elevating agent which has proven properties giving you long life.
+It is not only an anti-depressant but also a mood elevating agent which has proven properties giving you a long life.

 It has an earthy smell and heightens the experience of love making.
 Wow!
 Great! yes , Visit Sri Lanka!

 So try our cacao related products in Sri Lanka and experience our contribution to cacao related productions in the world.
 Well, it heightens the amorous rites.
-Food of venus –goddess of love, here in our island, Visit Sri Lanka Now!
+Food of venus –goddess of love, here on our island, Visit Sri Lanka Now!